rmcd-mscb/nhm-assist/README.md

 If the `nhm` environment already exists, then remove it:

-`conda remove -y --name nhm --all`
+`mamba remove -y --name nhm --all`

 Install a fresh env:

-`conda env create -f environment.yaml`
+`mamba env create -f environment.yaml`

 ## Retrieve a provided NHM subdomain model (USGS personnel only)